 - Stir in dry ingredients, all at once, forming a smooth dough.

 - Shape into 1/2 inch balls.

 - Flatten the balls with the bottom of a drinking glass.
-Dip drinking glass in granulated sugar between each cookie.
+Dip drinking glass in granulated sugar between each cookie, to prevent sticking.

 - Bake at 375F for 10 minutes.